treyful/contentful-netlify/src/posts/post.md

 ---
-title: "Welcome to the new blog"
+title: "Level Up Pro Gatsby to the new blog"
 date: "2018-02-21"
 ---